guokan-shang/guokan-shang.github.io/presentations.md

 ---
 layout: page
-title: Talks
+title: Presentations
-subtitle: Here is a list of my talks and presentations.
+subtitle: Here is a list of my presentation and teaching slides.
-share-title: Guokan Shang - Talks
+share-title: Guokan Shang - Presentations
 ---

 - **Large Language Models: from Transformer to ChatGPT**